-If you’re staying in Brisbane for the summer break, we’ve got you more than covered with everything from climbing mountains and kayaking to bar hopping and binge eating.
-Uh huh honey, we’re going to make this summer one to remember.
+If you’re staying in Brisbane for the summer holidays, we're determined to help you make this one to remember - from climbing mountains to keeping cool, from binge eating to finding a summer job.
 Only question is, how much can you fit into the three months?

 1. Jingle all the way

 Ho ho ho!
 'Tis the season and nobody does Christmas quite like Brisbane.
 Get amongst the live music, parades and Christmas sales.
 Christmas officially turns on with the Lighting of the Brisbane City Christmas Tree on 30 November in King George Square, followed by the Gold Lotto City Hall Light Spectacular every evening, Christmas movies, the popular Enchanted Garden at Roma Street Parkland and the Christmas Parade through Brisbane City.
 The best part?
 The Christmas event program is pretty much free - check out all the #ChristmasinBrisbane events here.

 2. Workin’ 9 til 5

 If you’re like most students, you’ll probably want to spend your summer break raking in the most cash you can in the limited time off you have.
 Keep in mind the maximum hours you can work on a student visa and check out our tips for applying for jobs in Brisbane.

 Read: The ultimate student job seeker guide: Finding a job and nailing the interview